pipekit/argo-workflows-ci-example/README.md

 # Running in production
 This is a very simplified workflow aiming to highlight what's possible using Argo Workflows.
 Some things to consider when running in production:

 * Triggering the CI using Argo Events.
-We have include an example of how to do this in the [TODO.md](TODO.md) file.
+You can use the [Resource Example from the Argo Events repository](https://github.com/argoproj/argo-events/blob/master/examples/sensors/resource.yaml) to help guide you in how to achieve this.
+In order for this to work, you will need a public-facing webhook ingress endpoint, which is why it's not included in this example.
 * Storing secrets more sensibly and injecting them only when required.
 We use Hashicorp Vault to achieve this.
 We strongly advise against putting any secret into git.
 * Leveraging things like AWS spot instances and the cluster autoscaler to keep node costs down.
 * Using much more restrictive Argo CD and Argo Workflows RBAC policies.